waittim/EDA-final-project/README.md

 # H1B Visa Application Analysis

-Helping the international data science students strategize job search, through an analysis of H1B visa data of 3 million observations from 2014 to 2018.
+This analysis aim to help the international data science students strategize job search, through an analysis of H1B visa data of 3 million observations from 2014 to 2018.

-**Source**

-The datasets are from the [Department of Labor's](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis) website.
+The datasets used come from the [Department of Labor](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis)'s website.
 We collected five year's worth of H-1B petition data (2014 to 2018).
 There are over 3,000,000 observations in total.

-**Instructions On Running The Code**
+The final report could be found here: [**Final Report: H1B Visa Analysis**](https://github.com/waittim/H1B-visas-analysis/blob/master/deliverables/EDA_Final_Report.pdf)

+The slides could be found here: [**Slides**](https://github.com/waittim/H1B-visas-analysis/blob/master/presentation-doc/)

+## Code Usage
-1. Extract the file `transformed.rar` manully in the `~/data` and save the file `transformed.csv` in the `~/data `
+1. Extract the file **transformed.rar** manully in the `./data/` and save the file **transformed.csv** in the `./data/`
-2. Run the `import-feature-engineering.Rmd` file
+2. Run the notebook **import-feature-engineering.Rmd**
-3. Run the final `report.Rmd` with  file as needed
+3. Run the **final_report.Rmd** with file as needed

-## Report summary
+## Report Content

-The final report could be found here: [Final Report: H1B Visa Analysis](https://github.com/waittim/H1B-visas-analysis/blob/master/deliverables/EDA_Final_Report.pdf)

-The slides could be found here: [Slides](https://github.com/waittim/H1B-visas-analysis/blob/master/presentation-doc/)

 ### H1B

 - Requirements